patrickrgaffney/hypepat/_posts/2015-10-16-textmates-markdown-headings.md

+---
-Title: TextMate's Markdown Headings
+title: TextMate's Markdown Headings
+layout: post
-Date: 2015-10-26 23:46
+date: 2015-10-26 23:46
-Tags: textmate, markdown, editors
+tags: textmate, markdown, editors
-Slug: textmates-markdown-headings
-Status: published
+published: true
-Summary: Tinkering with the way TextMate renders markdown heading elements inside the editor.
+summary: Tinkering with the way TextMate renders markdown heading elements inside the editor.
+---

 One of the things I initially disliked about TextMate's [Markdown bundle][markdown] is the way it handles headings inside the editor.
 I don't mind the *largeness* of the elements -- these are headings, chances are they are going to be large when rendered on a website or published in a document.